Across the Universe: GW231123 as a magnified and diffracted black hole merger: Microlensing diffraction analysis

 One important feature of our results is a very clear multimodality in the posteriors, see Fig. \ref{fig:time_corner}.
 We observed this multimodality in the lens parameters for all the waveform generators in the Embedded PL.
 In order to understand its origin, it is convenient to work with the time-domain version, $I(\tau)$, of the amplification factor, $F(w)$,

 Using this quantity, it is easier to interpret the results and highlight the importance of wave-optics effects.
 Geometric optics effects appear in $I(\tau)$ as discontinuities, either singular peaks for Type II images or step functions for Type I and III images.
 The relevance of wave-optics effects can then be addressed by subtracting this (singular) geometric optics contribution from the full $I(\tau)$.
 The resulting (regularized) $I(\tau)$ can still present peaks, or diffractive features, with very important observable consequences.
+We emphasize that $I(\tau)$ is a lensing time-delay response, not the detector-frame strain.
+A localized feature in $I(\tau)$ generally produces frequency-dependent modulation of the waveform through $F(f)$, and therefore need not appear as a residual confined to a narrow interval in detector time.

 Fig. \ref{fig:time_bestfit}, contains the best-fit results for the three main modes identified in our analysis.
 Here we can see that the full amplification factor is the result of an interference between a Type I image (the main image), a very important diffractive feature (smooth peaks in the figure) and a secondary Type II image (sharp peaks in the figure).
-Moreover, the main contributing factor to the overall shape of $F(f)$ is the interference between the diffractive feature and the main image.
+Moreover, the main contributing factor to the overall shape of $F(f)$ is the interference between the diffractive feature and the main image~\citep{Brando:2024inp,Jow:2022pux,Meena:2025gry}.
+The posterior modes are sharply localized in lensing delay, with microimage delays around $\Delta t_{01}\sim 22,44,$ and $66\,{\rm ms}$, and all contain a prominent structure near $20\text{--}22\,{\rm ms}$ in the lensing response.
 The multimodality in the posteriors arises from the fact that multiple physical configurations can achieve roughly the same diffractive feature.

-Fig \ref{fig:231123_lensed_time}, shows the time domain waveform for GW231123.
-The top panel includes the best fit for embedded PL and unlensed, along with a model-independent reconstruction produced by the coherent wave burst -- CWB pipeline \cite{Klimenko:2008fu}.
+Fig.~\ref{fig:231123_lensed_time} shows the time domain waveform for GW231123.
+The top panel includes the best fit for embedded PL and unlensed, along with a model-independent reconstruction produced by the coherent wave burst -- CWB pipeline \citep{Klimenko:2008fu}.
 The bottom panel shows the decomposition as a microlensed event: the best-fit waveform is split into main image, secondary image and diffraction feature.
 The best-fit signal has a time delay $\Delta t \sim 44$ms between the main and secondary microimages, corresponding to the blue contours in Fig.~\ref{fig:time_corner}, and the blue line in Fig.~\ref{fig:time_bestfit}.